 Decorating your space?
 Give a fresh purpose to an old staple piece!
 I use $10 bar stools as night stands.
 I created a huge statement piece for my daughter’s room with some leftover paint and a $5 window frame.
 Spray paint can transform anything!
 Give a new look to picture frames & patio furniture- even old toys can become new decor!

 Rearrange rooms to share furniture- a front porch decoration may be fit perfectly in that bare spot on your living room shelf.
 Problem solved, no money spent.
 Not the creative type?
-Check out my Pinterest page for fun decorating ideas or check out my friend Natalie’s adorable site for cute updates on the cheap!
+Check out my Pinterest page for fun decorating ideas on the cheap!

 4.)
 Don’t Be Afraid of Generic Brands.